wyewlee/st-my/_pages/about.md

 ---
 layout: page
-title: Memoirs, a free minimalist Jekyll blogging theme with modern design
+title: About Stateless Malaysia
 permalink: /about
 comments: false
-image: assets/images/screenshot.jpg
+image:
 imageshadow: true
 ---

-This website is a demonstration to see **Memoirs Jekyll theme** in action.
-The theme is compatible with Github pages, in fact even this demo itself is created with Github Pages and hosted with Github.
+**It is all about documenting the stories of stateless Malaysians**

+We believe that citizenship should not be exclusively proven via papers.
+Every Malaysians can be stateless, every stateless person can be Malaysian.

-<a target="_blank" href="https://bootstrapstarter.com/jekyll-theme-memoirs/" class="btn btn-dark"> Get Memoirs for Jekyll &rarr;</a>
+<a target="_blank" href="http://stateless.my" class="btn btn-dark"> Read Our Articles &rarr;</a>